Ankittbhatt/SQL---Project/README.md

 📌 *Project Overview*

 This project demonstrates SQL-based business data analysis using a retail dataset.
-The project covers various analysis techniques including exploratory data analysis (EDA), customer and product segmentation, performance evaluation, ranking, trend analysis, contribution analysis, and product-level reporting.
+The project covers various analysis techniques including exploratory data analysis (EDA), customer and product segmentation, performance evaluation, ranking, trend analysis, contribution analysis,product-level reporting and customer-level reporting

 * The goal is to provide actionable business insights such as: